High intensity interval training (HIIT) is a workout

 An effective program with high intensity workouts alternates high intensity, medium intensity and low intensity workouts through the week.
 In this way the body can keep moving, metabolizing and burning calories, and won’t risk over-training and over-fatigue.

 Intense workouts demand more recovery time than moderate exercise sessions in order for the body to regenerate the muscle, build the strength and reap the rewards of the exercise.
-To put it plainly, if you don’t give yourself adequate recovery time, you won’t get the benefits.
+To put it plainly, if you don’t give yourself adequate recovery time after your workout, you won’t get the benefits.
 For this reason, no more than 3 HIIT workouts during a week are recommended in order to prevent injury (13).

 Each individual HIIT workout needs a 5-10 minute warm up for safety, so your joints and your cardiovascular system are adequately prepared for the work they’ll be doing.
 Not to mention, your body can do more physically after it’s warmed, so you’ll get more out of the workout.
 With a warm up and cool down included, any safe and effective workout takes more than 15 minutes.